OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/camera/intro.md

 The Camera plugin allows users to take pictures and capture videos with their mobile devices.
 This plugin works with both native mobile apps and progressive web apps (PWAs).

-For more information about how to install and reference a plugin in your app, see [Adding plugins](../intro.md#adding-plugins).
+For more information about how to install and reference a plugin in your app, see [Mobile plugins](../intro.md).

 ## Demo app